Do you want to know more about Stora Enso?

 As a company with over 20,000 suppliers around the world, Stora Enso can help global supply chains become more sustainable.
 Stora Enso has strict requirements for all its suppliers and supports them in becoming more sustainable.

-Stora Enso’s Key Performance Indicator (KPI) for responsible sourcing measures the proportion of total supplier spend (including materials, goods, and services) covered by Stora Enso’s Supplier Code of Conduct.
-This coverage was 95% at the end of Q1/2018.
-The target for 2018 is to maintain the high coverage level of 95%.
+Stora Enso’s key performance indicator (KPI) for responsible sourcing measures the proportion of total supplier spend covered by its Supplier Code of Conduct (SCoC).
+By the end of Q1/2023, 96% of Stora Enso’s total spend on materials, goods and services was covered, which exceeds the company’s target to maintain at least the level of 95%.

 The Stora Enso Supplier Code of Conduct (SCoC) is a binding legal document that imposes minimum sustainability requirements on suppliers.
 Other supporting policies include:

 Through our Supplier Code of Conduct, we also implement policies and guidelines such as our Policy on Wood and Fiber Sourcing, and Land Management, Chemical Management Guideline, and Human Rights Policy.